 - sleeping with your head elevated to reduce dizziness

 Abnormal sweating treatment includes:

-- taking prescription medication, such as glycopyrrolate, to reduce excessive sweating
+- taking prescription medication to reduce excessive sweating

-Addressing conditions that may cause neuropathy might help prevent its development.
+Addressing conditions that may cause neuropathy can help prevent its development.
+Some suggestions include:

-Stop smoking cigarettes.
-Talk to your physician about treatments available to assist in quitting.
+- Stop smoking cigarettes.
+Talk to your doctor about treatments that can help you quit.

 - Stop drinking alcohol.
 Seeking the services of a counselor may be helpful.

 - Exercise daily to help manage certain health conditions and lose weight if necessary.

 - Prevent high blood pressure by drinking plenty of fluids, exercising regularly, and eliminating stressors.

 Your outlook varies based on the cause of your nerve damage and how well it can be treated.
 In some cases, the nerves can repair themselves.
 In others, symptoms remain the same or even worsen despite treatment.